folio-org/stripes-connect/doc/api.md

   the result (result-count, etc.) and a sub-array that contains the actual records.
 The `records` item specifies the name of that sub-array within the top-level response object.

+* `recordsRequired`: The maximum number of records to fetch.
+If further records are available, multiple requests will be made until this count is satisfied via limitParam/offsetParam.

+* `perRequest`: How many records to fetch per request (via limitParam). *not yet fully implemented, pending STRIPES-121*

 * `pk`: The name of the key in the returned records that contains the primary key.
 (Defaults to `id` for both REST and Okapi